Should I Become a Crop Scientist?

 Step 1: Earn a Bachelor's Degree

-Earning a Bachelor of Science (B.S.) in Plant Science, a B.S. in Agronomy, or graduating from a closely related degree program is the first step in the process of becoming a crop scientist.
-These degree programs emphasize the fundamental elements of crops and the sciences associated with agriculture.
-Crop production and biotechnology of crops are common degree concentrations.
+Earning a Bachelor of Science (B.S.) in plant science, agronomy, or a closely related field is the first step in becoming a crop scientist.
+These degree programs emphasize the various sciences associated with agriculture.
+Crop production and agricultural biotechnology are common degree concentrations.

-- Complete an internship.
-Internships are often required for graduation from crop science programs.
+Internships are often required for graduation from a crop science program.
 Students may be able to parlay learning and networking opportunities into potential job offers after graduation.

 Step 2: Gain Employment

-A graduate of a crop sciences bachelor's degree program might consider a career as a business consultant, an independent crop producer, a crop specialist or a farm manager.
-Crop scientists may find work within the private job market at local crop planning agencies, food processing companies, greenhouses, seed and grain production mills, or with the U.S. Department of Agriculture (USDA).
+A graduate of a crop science bachelor's degree program might consider a career as a business consultant, independent crop producer, crop specialist, or farm manager.
+Crop scientists may find work with crop planning agencies, food processing companies, greenhouses, seed and grain production mills, or the U.S. Department of Agriculture (USDA).

-Step 3: Consider Earning a Master's or Ph.D.
-Degree
+Step 3: Consider a Master's Degree or Ph.D.

-Crop scientists wanting to advance their careers often move into research positions.
+Crop scientists who want to advance their careers often move into research positions.
 These opportunities typically require a master's degree or Ph.D.
-These degrees are research oriented and typically have an emphasis in areas such as plant breeding, crop quality and chemistry, crop management or sustainable agriculture.
-Graduates of these programs are typically employed in research or teaching.
+These degree programs are research oriented and usually have an emphasis in an area like plant breeding, crop quality and chemistry, crop management, or sustainable agriculture.
+Graduates of these programs are often employed in research or teaching.

-Becoming a Certified Crop Advisor (CCA) requires passing two exams and agreeing to uphold the Code of Ethics developed in conjunction with the certification.
-Annual fees and continuing education are required to maintain the certification.
-Recertification demonstrates to employers that a crop scientist is actively engaged in furthering his or her career and education.
+Becoming a Certified Crop Advisor (CCA) requires passing two exams and agreeing to uphold the code of ethics.
+Annual fees and continuing education are required to maintain certification.
+Recertification can demonstrate to employers that a crop scientist is actively engaged in furthering his or her career and education.